Showing posts with label Vote of no confidence 2019. Show all posts

 He [Peter O'Neill] says the adjournment is to allow him to appoint new ministers and to give them time to get across their portfolios.
 Nathalie Whiting

 The defaulting ministerial positions are NOT vacant: Finance (filled), Attorney General (filled), and Defence (vacant).
-If new appointments are made, it means only one thing - there is like to be a major reshuffle within the ranks and file of the PNC party-led government in the coming weeks before the 2019 Vote of No Confidence
+If new appointments are made, it means only one thing - there is likely to be a major reshuffle within the ranks and file of the PNC party-led government in the coming weeks before the 2019 Vote of No Confidence

 Meanwhile, a full tummy and a nice bed will keep a government MP happy for 20 days until the 2019 Vote of No Confidence.